Ollee Owens

 Story

-With a lyrical mastery that speaks on all of life’s moments paired with a dynamic voice that reveals a well-travelled soul and the burning embers of passion within, Ollee Owens is a musical force of nature.
+With a lyrical mastery that speaks on all of life’s moments paired with a dynamic voice that reveals a well-travelled soul and the burning embers of passion within, Calgary-based Blues Americana Rock artist Ollee Owens is a musical force of nature.

-Raised in the Canadian Prairies, music was always around Owens growing up.
-Artists such as Elvis, Odetta, The Band, Mavis Staples, and Bob Dylan were formative in her teen years.
-But more than just listening, she took comfort in writing her own songs, seeing music as a way to process the chaotic nature of life and give visibility to her own feelings.
-And even when Owens took a 15-year respite in order to raise a family, she never fully put a cap on her passion for music, volunteering as a music therapist, occasionally performing, and always continuing to write songs.
+Born and raised in New Bothwell, MB, music was always around Owens growing up.
+Artists such as Elvis, Odetta, The Band, Mavis Staples, Etta James Bonnie Raitt and Bob Dylan informed and shaped her as she developed her sound in the early years.
+And even when Owens took a 15-year respite to raise her own family, she never fully put a cap on her passion for music, volunteering as a music therapist of over a decade, occasionally performing, and always continuing to write songs.
+“Music is the language of the ebb and flow of the human existence” she says, “and my goal is to continue to create songs that become part of the soundtrack of people’s lives.”

 Photos